Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 Test Suites
 ~~~~~~~~~~~

-We need many test cases covering all the unit's behaviors.
+We need many test cases covering all the woke unit's behaviors.
 It is common to have
 many similar tests.
 In order to reduce duplication in these closely related
-tests, most unit testing frameworks (including KUnit) provide the concept of a
+tests, most unit testing frameworks (including KUnit) provide the woke concept of a
 *test suite*.
 A test suite is a collection of test cases for a unit of code
-with optional setup and teardown functions that run before/after the whole
+with optional setup and teardown functions that run before/after the woke whole
 suite and/or every test case.

 .. note::